Back to Blog Home

 Ease of use

 Cumbersome, complex software won't effectively streamline operations.
 Clean interfaces encourage team adoption.
 Make sure core functions like setting up databases, entering records, customizing fields/forms, and running reports are simple and point-and-click.
-No developer skills required!
+No developer skills are required.

 Security